HamnaShafiq/portfolio-website/README.md

-# fyp-backend
+# Portfolio

-This project is made on nade js, express js.
+This is a completly responsive portfolio website.
-The database is Mongodb.
+It's purely made of html, css, bootstrap and js.